 Another Democrat Faces Calls To Resign Because Of Sexual Harassment Allegations

-House Minority Leader Nancy Pelosi, D-Calif., has called for a fellow Democrat to resign after allegations surfaced that the freshman lawmaker sexually harassed a staffer during his campaign for office.
+House Minority Leader Nancy Pelosi, D-Calif., has called for a fellow Democrat to resign after allegations surfaced that the freshman lawmaker sexually harassed a staffer during his campaign.

-Rep. Ruben Kihuen, D-Nev., is accused of making repeated unwanted sexual advances toward his then-finance director who was identified only as Samantha in an article published by Buzzfeed News on Friday.
+Rep. Ruben Kihuen, D-Nev., is accused of making repeated unwanted sexual advances toward his then-finance director who was identified only as Samantha in an article published by BuzzFeed News on Friday.
 According to the report, the woman worked for Kihuen between December 2015 and April 2016.

-During that time, according to the report, then-candidate Kihuen on two separate occasions touched her thighs without consent and "propositioned her for dates and sex despite her repeated rejections."
+During that time, according to the report, then-candidate Kihuen on two occasions touched her thighs without consent and "propositioned her for dates and sex despite her repeated rejections."

-On one occasion in February 2016, after attending a fundraiser, the woman says Kihuen followed her to her car and told her: " 'You look really good, I'd like to take you out if you didn't work for me.' "
+On one occasion in February 2016, after attending a fundraiser, the woman says, Kihuen followed her to her car and told her: " 'You look really good, I'd like to take you out if you didn't work for me.' "

-Since the report published, Pelosi issued a statement calling for Kihuen to step down:
+Pelosi has issued a statement calling for Kihuen to step down.

 "Across the nation, in every industry, brave women are coming forward to share stories of harassment that must be heard.